-One block of privately owned land remains in the southern compartment.
-Therefore, allowing the southern compartment to dry naturally will be dependent on purchase of this block by CALM or agreement by the landholder.
-Based on the rate of drying over the past three years water could be expected to remain in the southern compartment until mid-February.
+None of the land in the southern compartment is privately owned.
+Therefore, allowing the southern compartment to dry naturally will not affect any private landowners.
+Based on the rate of drying over the past three years water could be expected to remain in the southern compartment until mid February.